 Do I qualify for private banking?

-Qualifying for private banking typically requires a significant level of wealth or income.
-While the specific requirements can vary among institutions, private banking services are generally targeted towards high net worth (HNW) individuals or those with substantial investable assets.
+While specific requirements can vary among institutions, private banking services are generally targeted towards high net worth (HNW) individuals or those with substantial investable assets.

 What is lending versus borrowing?